rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ### Named implementations

-Named implementations/models could be used to more-easily use potentially conflicting implementations in the same scope, but in exchange they would have to always be bound explicitly, which would likely hinder use outside of `derive`s and generics to an inconvenient level.

-Additionally, the use of named implementations is not as obvious as stating the origin-trait-type triple in close proximity.
+Use of named implementations is not as obvious as stating the origin-trait-type triple in close proximity, so code that uses named implementations tends to be harder to read.

-Scoped `impl Trait for Type` would not require proper-named models for later [explicit-binding], as the module already uniquely identifies an implementation for each type-trait combination.

-(See also [prior-art]: [lightweight-flexible-object-oriented-generics].)
+Like named implementations, the scope-identified implementations proposed here can be written concisely in generic parameter lists (as `Type as Trait in module`), limiting the code-writing convenience advantage of named implementations.
+Where needed, the module name can be chosen to describe specific function, e.g. exporting reverse-ordering `Ord` and `PartialOrd` implementations from a module called `reverse`.

+If named implementations can't be brought into scope (see Genus in [lightweight-flexible-object-oriented-generics]), that limits their practical application to where they can be captured in [implementation-aware-generics].
+Bringing named implementations into scope would be more verbose than for module-trait-type-identified as subsetting would still be required to preserve useful room for library crate evolution.

 ### Weakening coherence rules